legicode/thabescalc/README.md

-Character stats and gameplay calculator for the Fire Emblem Awakening mods Thabes Overwritten and Unofficial Gay Awakening.
+Character stats and general gameplay calculator for the Fire Emblem Awakening mods Thabes Overwritten and Unofficial Gay Awakening.